Andrew-Smirnoff/Andrew-Test-Docs/index.md

 To use D2L you will need:

-- A computer able to run a browser such as Firefox, Opera, or Chrome (we have found that Firefox works better with D2L and Bongo than Chrome).
+- Computer able to run a browser such as Firefox, Opera, or Chrome (we have found that Firefox works better with D2L and Bongo than Chrome).
-- A mouse.
+- Mouse.
-- A keyboard.
+- Keyboard.
+- BCIT student number and login capabilities.
-- A brain.
+- Smart Phone
+- Adobe Scan Application downloaded on your phone ([Apple App Store](https://apps.apple.com/us/app/adobe-scan-digital-pdf-scanner/id1199564834) / [Google Play Store](https://play.google.com/store/apps/details?id=com.adobe.scan.android&hl=en_US&gl=US))

 ---